 5. Stir and enjoy!

-Iced Coffee K-Cup® packs are designed to be brewed on a 6 oz or 8 oz setting.
-A technological innovation enables Iced Coffee K-Cup® packs to be packed with more coffee in order to deliver optimal flavour when brewed over ice.
+Iced Coffee K-Cup® pods are designed to be brewed on a 6 oz or 8 oz setting.
+A technological innovation enables Iced Coffee K-Cup® pods to be packed with more coffee in order to deliver optimal flavour when brewed over ice.
 These delicious blends are modified to give you flavourful and refreshing iced coffee.
 Add cream and sugar to make it your favourite beverage.

-Perfect Iced Tea K-Cup® packs contain a blend of tea, sugar, and natural flavour, and are specially formulated to brew directly over ice for a Perfect Iced Tea every time.
+Perfect Iced Tea K-Cup® pods contain a blend of tea, sugar, and natural flavour, and are specially formulated to brew directly over ice for a Perfect Iced Tea every time.

 Keurig Green Mountain’s roasting partners use different processes to decaffeinate their coffee and tea.
 The processes are: Direct Process, Indirect Process (Indirect & Direct uses solvents such as: methylene chloride or ethyl acetate) and Swiss Water Process.